balancer/docs-v3/docs/concepts/pools/custom-pools/custompool.md

 ### Compute Balance

-Compute balance returns the new balance of a token given an invariant change.
+Compute balance returns the new balance of a pool token necessary to achieve a new invariant.
 It is essentially the inverse of the pool's invariant.
 This function is needed to support
 `AddLiquidityKind.SINGLE_TOKEN_EXACT_OUT` and `RemoveLiquidityKind.SINGLE_TOKEN_EXACT_IN`.

 Our two-token `ConstantPricePool` implements `computeBalance` as: